Opening a joint savings account with a partner isn’t a decision that should be made lightly.

 How to open a joint savings account?

-Applying for a joint savings account is a very similar process to opening a solo savings account – you just have to multiply every step by two.
+Applying for a joint savings account is a very similar process to opening a solo savings account – you just have to multiple every step by two.
 Once you’ve found a savings account with a high interest rate, low fees and flexible conditions, and are confident both you and the person you’re opening the account with are over 18, then you just need to follow these steps:

 - Apply for your account online, over the phone or in-branch